interlockjs/interlock/docs/extensibility.md

 ## hashModule

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/modules/hash.js#L30).
+This Pluggable's definition can be found [here](../lib/compile/modules/hash.js#L29).
-The function that it wraps can be found [here](../lib/compile/modules/hash.js#L19-L28).
+The function that it wraps can be found [here](../lib/compile/modules/hash.js#L19-L27).

 ## interpolateFilename

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../lib/compile/bundles/interpolate-filename.js#L14).
 The function that it wraps can be found [here](../lib/compile/bundles/interpolate-filename.js#L3-L12).

 ## loadModule

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L56-L63).
+This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L60-L65).

 ## parseSourceToAst

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L10-L30).
+This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L14-L34).

 ## preresolve

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../lib/compile/modules/resolve.js#L18-L20).